plum-umd/adapton.ocaml/oopsla15_artifact_docs/ArtifactGuide.md

     >[guest@ic ~]$ less table2-results.txt

-  * Our original paper data is in `adapton.ocaml/oopals15_data_log/`
+ The format of these two table files matches that of the tables in the paper (tables 1 and 2).

+ However, to generate these tables quickly, the `recreate-results.sh` script performs fewer samples and runs our benchmarks on smaller inputs than in the paper's tables.
+For this reason, the results from this script will not generally match the tables in the paper.
+In particular, our speedups generally **increase with increased input sizes**.
+(Instructions to create the full experiments are below).

+ We welcome you to perform interactive tests with more demanding parameters, described further below.

+ All our results reported in the paper were from a 2.26 GHz Intel Mac Pro with 16 GB of RAM running Mac OS X 10.6.8.
+Our original data can be found in `adapton.ocaml/oopals15_data_log/`.
+We measure the time taken to perform calculations both processor intensive and memory intensive.
+Results may vary greatly depending on the system used.
+The trends should not vary as much, so we encourage reviewers to consider speedups rather than time taken.

+5. (Optional) Recreate the full experiments we reported in our paper.

   * To recreate our paper's data, use the script: `recreate-results.sh full`

-    * If you plan on running our full test set which takes the better part of a day to run, you'll need to change settings on the VM to allow 8 GB of memory
+  * Unlike the short version described above, this invocation of the script (using `full`) will take most of a day to run, and will require different VM settings.
+In particular, you'll need to change settings on the VM to allow 8 GB of memory (the default is 4 GB).

+  * Our original raw data is in `adapton.ocaml/oopals15_data_log/`

-5. Let us know if you have any trouble!
+6. Let us know if you have any trouble!

 Step by step guide to Adapton's OOPSLA'15 Artifact
 ==================================================